 New rules require all prospective applicants to register in advance through the NYS Grants Gateway to be eligible to apply for any NYS grant.
 Not-for-profit applicants are required to "prequalify" through the gateway for all grants opportunities.
 The gateway allows grant applicants to browse all NYS Agency anticipated and available grant opportunities, providing a one-stop location that streamlines the way grants are administered by the State of New York.

 Who may apply?

 Eligible applicants include municipalities (counties, cities, towns or villages) and not-for-profit corporations with a 501(c)(3) designation.
-Projects eligible for state assistance must be located within the Hudson River Estuary geographic boundaries, as identified on pages 1 and 5 in the application (see link below to application).
+Projects eligible for state assistance must be located within the Hudson River Estuary geographic boundaries, which will be identified in the 2014 application.

 What types of projects are eligible for funding?

 The Estuary Grants Program implements priorities outlined in DEC's 2010-2014 Hudson River Estuary Action Agenda aimed at conserving or improving clean water; fish, wildlife, and their habitats; waterway access; the resiliency of communities; and river scenery.
 Additional eligible projects will be described in the 2014 application.